thombashi/tcconfig/docs/pages/usage/tcset/advanced_usage.rst

 Set latency distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Latency setting by ``--delay`` will be uniform-distribution.
+Latency setting by ``--delay`` option is a uniform distribution.
-If you using ``--delay-distro`` option, latency will be decided by normal distribution.
+If you are using ``--delay-distro`` option, latency decided by a normal distribution.

 e.g. Set 100ms +- 20ms network latency with normal distribution
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 .. code-block:: console

     # tcset --device eth0 --delay 100 --delay-distro 20